abe-winter/yaml-settings/README.md

 [![](https://jitpack.io/v/abe-winter/yaml-settings.svg)](https://jitpack.io/#abe-winter/yaml-settings)

-This is an android `View` widget that creates a custom settings screen based on a YAML
+This is an android `View` widget that creates a custom settings screen based on a YAML.

+The YAML file describes how to draw the settings but doesn't contain values for them, which means your app code has to:
+* storing and retrieving settings from disk
+* syncing with the server
+* populating the generated view with values

+(Those tasks may become more automatic in future versions of this library.
+File an issue if you start working on one of them.)

 ### quick how-to